-(1) Proposed orders filed in accordance with Local Bankruptcy Rule 9013-1(d)(1)(D) and 9013-1(i) shall be filed electronically as an attachment to the motion.

-(2) Original orders that are ready for the judge's signature, including orders filed pursuant to Local Bankruptcy Rules 9013-1(f)(2), 9013-1(g)(2), and 9013-1(i) shall be filed electronically by uploading the order through the court's electronic case filing system.

-(3) Orders uploaded in accordance with this rule shall include the words "ex parte" in the title of the pleading and in the docket entry if they are being filed without notice in accordance with Local Bankruptcy Rule 9013-1(g).
+- (1) Proposed orders filed in accordance with Local Bankruptcy Rules 9013-1(d)(1) and 9013-1(i) shall be filed electronically as an attachment to the motion. - (2) Original orders that are ready for the judge's signature, including orders filed pursuant to Local Bankruptcy Rules 9013-1(f)(2) and 9013-1(g)(2), shall be filed electronically by uploading the order through the court's electronic case filing system. - (3) Orders uploaded in accordance with this rule shall include the words "ex parte" in the title of the pleading and in the docket entry if they are being filed without notice in accordance with Local Bankruptcy Rule 9013-1(g).